math-kook-book/math-kook-book.github.io/index.md

 <hr>

-### About the author: <a href="https://kevincrawfordknight.github.io/">Kevin Knight</a> has served as a professor of computer science, chief scientist, and president of his international scientific society. <!-- He is currently splitting his time between indoors and outdoors. -->
+### About the author: <a href="https://kevincrawfordknight.github.io/">Kevin Knight</a> has served as a professor of computer science, corporate chief scientist, and president of his international scientific society. <!-- He is currently splitting his time between indoors and outdoors. -->